RasaHQ/rasa-workshop/README.md

 One of the steps in this workshop will also include using a Mongo DB.
 It's an optional step, but if you want to follow along, make sure to install Mongo DB on your machine as well.
 You can find the installation intructions for all operating systems [here](https://docs.mongodb.com/manual/installation/).

+## What's in this repository

+This repository consists of a few jupyter notebooks and some additional files:

+- **rasa_workshop_exercise.ipynb** - is a completed exercise which has all the code implemented.
+- **rasa_workshop_starter.ipynb** - is a notebook which we will complete liive during the workshop.
+- **help files ** - a direcotry which contans some help files in case things go wrong during the workshop :)
+- **bot_ui** - a directory which contains a code for chat UI and a simple html webpage which we will use to connect our assistant to
+- **Mekfile** - a file with some bash commands which you can use to train and run the assistant without jupyter notebook
+- **ConfDB.db** - a little sqlite3 database which we will use during the workshop

 ## Get in touch